 The Term Child or Children refers to all young people under the age of 18 years.

-The Welfare of Children is everyone’s responsibility and all children and young people have a right to have fun, be safe and be protected from harm.
+The Welfare of Children is the responsibility of everyone and all children and young people have a right to have fun, be safe and be protected from harm.

 Child Protection Policy

-Staines SC has, through its constitution, committed to adopt the ASA “Wavepower 2017-19 - The Child Safeguarding Policy and Procedures manual “, in its entirety and without exception.
+Staines Swimming Club has, through its constitution, committed to adopt the ASA “Wavepower 2017-19 - The Child Safeguarding Policy and Procedures manual “, in its entirety and without exception.

 The Document is frequently revised and updated by the ASA, and all future amendments will be adopted immediately upon publication.